MicrosoftDocs/microsoft-salescopilot-docs/articles/turn-off-suggested-tasks-collab-space.md

 ---
-title: Turn off task suggestion in collaboration spaces
+title: Turn off task suggestion in collaboration spaces (preview)
 description: Control AI-powered task suggestions in collaboration spaces as a Sales administrator to customize the user experience in Microsoft Teams. ms.date: 05/01/2024 ms.topic: how-to